samcolson4/lines/Readme.md

 cp <script_name> <$YOUR_PATH>
 ```

-It can then be called directly, without reference to the scripts location.
+It can then be called directly, without reference to the script's location.

 ---